TheNextGuy32/peace-of-westfalia/rules.md

 To win a Religious victory, your religion must meet the following requirements:

-- 33, 37, 49, or 52 provinces in a 5, 6, 7, or 8 player game are your religion
+- More than half the provinces are your religion

-- 6 Electors in a 6 to 8 player game, or all 7 in a 5 to 7 player game are your religion
+- Four or more Electors are your religion

 - The Emperor is your religion